The U.S.A is emerging as a growing market, where soccer is getting more and more popular by the day.

 - Touch wall passes: throw the ball at a flat wall.
 This time, throw it so that the rebound is at chest height.
 Take the first touch with your chest, take a second with your thigh or foot, then take a third touch to volley the ball back at the point on the wall.
 Catch the ball and repeat

 These drills are demonstrated in the opening sequences of the video below.
 If you have a training partner, take turns in different roles.
 One player throws and catches, while the other volleys the ball back.
-Another fun way to pass the ball is with a rebounder net, here is a cool one that you’d enjoy, see the great ratings at Amazon here.

 As with the above drills, throw the ball against a flat wall.
 Chest the ball to cushion it to your feet.
 This is a simpler drill than above but the aim is to take the ball down and control it, rather than to volley it back.